British Castle is a guide to castles of the British Isles including descriptions, histories, photos and other information.

 In the effort to add good value it is a practice that facts* are confirmed by, at least, two sources, and preference is given to those obtained via official channels such as castle owners and relevant historical agencies.
 Information from other websites is considered in this context before being added to an article.
 Where possible, respected reference books, scholarly journals and original materials are utilised.

 *The retelling of history is often no more than an interpretation.
-Whether it be Chinese whisper, a bit of mischief or just a plain old lie we can never really be sure of events from the past.
+Whether it be Chinese whisper, a bit of mischief or just a plain old lie we can never really be 100% certain of events from the past.
 But read between the factual lines, add a bit of imagination, and the truth will likely jump out the page at you.
 Still, a good historian will employ any number of tools and tests in the search for the actual facts.